michaelschiltz/jissen_nihongo_-/README.md

 #### Course Goals

-We will read and translate a recently published Japanese booklet on the modern Japanese political cartoon.
+We will read and translate a recently published Japanese book on the modern Japanese political cartoon.

 #### Course Material